balamurugan213/hamlet_dao/post/smart-contract-explained.md

 ---
-title: Smart Contract Explained Smart Contract Explained
+title: Smart Contract Explained
 metaTitles: Smart contract
 image: https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/3624cc128171271.6167a1a6ac0a6.gif
 description: A smart is an account which is controlled by code...
-date: 16 May 2021
+date: 01 May 2020
 ---

 # Smart Contracts